 - Is your company willing to invest its time in SEO strategies?

 In a time when the phrase “just google it” has become the solution to most of life’s tough questions, finding a way to get on to the first page of a search engine is almost a requirement.
-Which means your company is going to have to use either SEM or SEO at some point in time.
-But deciding which strategy fits your company’s budget, goals, and image can often turn into quite the complicated task.
+This means your company is going to have to use either SEM or SEO at some point in time.
+But deciding which strategy fits your company’s budget, goals, and image can often turn into quite a complicated task.
 That’s why it may be a good idea to consider discussing your options with experts, and who knows more about these marketing strategies than an advertising agency?
 A good ad agency is more than happy to guide you through SEM and SEO strategies and advise you on which works best for your company.